jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 Several aspects of the UI can be configured:

   * The Dependencies section can be enabled / configured
-  * Google Analytics tracking can be enabled / configured
+  * App analytics tracking can be enabled / configured (via Google Analytics or custom plugin)
   * Additional menu options can be added to the global nav
   * Search input limits can be configured

 These options can be configured by a JSON configuration file.
 The `--query.ui-config` command line parameter of the query service must then be set to the path to the JSON file when the query service is started.

 An example configuration file: